Multicalibration Yields Better Matchings: Acknowledgments

 \section{Acknowledgments}

-S.D.G. is supported by the PNRR MUR project IR0000013-SoBigData.it.
-S.D.G., S.F., F.F., S.L., M.R. are supported by the Meta/Sapienza project on ``Online Constrained Optimization and Multi-Calibration in Algorithm and Mechanism Design''.
+The work of SDG, SF, FF, SL, and CS is partially supported by the Meta/Sapienza project on ``Online Constrained Optimization and Multi-Calibration in Algorithm and Mechanism Design''.
+A significant part of this work was done while MR was at Sapienza University of Rome.